 1. Search Intuitively, Find it Now and Re-Use What You Have

 How many hours per year does your company spend searching for files?
 You can get that time back.
 A PDM solution can virtually eliminate unnecessary searching for resources your engineering team has already generated.
-It can index key files like Parts, Assemblies and Drawings, along with non-CAD based documents and provide instant accessibility to you and your team.
+It can index key files like Parts, Assemblies and Drawings, along with non-CAD based documents, and provide instant accessibility for you and your team.

 2. Real-Time Multi-Site Collaboration

 If a team member wants to know who to ask about the latest fixture sizing change, the built-in record system keeps track of that.
-Need to find out how new is this design and when was it last modified?
+Need to find out how new a design is and when it was last modified?
 This information is built in to the interface of the PDM system.
 Things like engineering change orders and BOM updates have specific workflow integration features.

 4. Eliminate Duplication and Avoid Confusion and Rework